-Mayock's second NFL Draft with the Silver and Black in April saw the Raiders add speed, toughness and a desire for competition, identified as key "Raider traits," with seven picks through just four rounds.
+Mayock's second NFL Draft with the Silver and Black in 2020 saw the Raiders add speed, toughness and a desire for competition, identified as key "Raider traits," with seven picks through just four rounds.
 Roster needs at wide receiver and cornerback were addressed early, as explosive Alabama wide receiver Henry Ruggs III, the fastest player in the draft, and versatile Ohio State cornerback Damon Arnette were taken in the first round.
-Without a second-round pick, Mayock used three third-round selections to nab playmaking running back Lynn Bowden Jr. from Kentucky, South Carolina wide receiver Bryan Edwards and Clemson linebacker Tanner Muse.
+Without a second-round pick, Mayock used two of three third-round selections to nab South Carolina wide receiver Bryan Edwards and Clemson linebacker Tanner Muse.
 On the draft's third day, Mayock used a second draft-day trade to move up and select Clemson guard John Simpson, the fifth player plucked from "Death Valley" by the Raiders in two years, before rounding out the class by drafting Louisiana Tech cornerback Amik Robertson later in the fourth round.

 In addition, five rookie free agents who signed with the Silver and Black immediately after the draft spent significant time on the active roster during the 2019 season, including fullback Alec Ingold, who was selected as Pro Bowl alternate, and punter AJ Cole, who placed 33 punts inside the 20-yard line, tied for the third-most in Raiders history.